shagufta-01/User-Authentication/README.md

-Here is a detailed `README.md` file with example code for an **Authentication using Node.js** project:

----

 # Authentication using Node.js

 This project demonstrates how to implement **user authentication** using **Node.js**, **Express.js**, **JWT (JSON Web Tokens)**, and **MongoDB**.
 It allows users to register, log in, and access protected routes with secure, token-based authentication.